Barcelona Autumn packing list

 I find that long dresses with a pair of boots or flats are a great outfit base for autumn because they look cute while also being super comfortable.

-I like to wear some of the longer summer dresses I have with a sweater or long sleeve top and bring out a body fitting wool dresses that are not warm enough for winter.
+I like to wear some of the longer summer dresses I have with a cardigan and bring out a body fitting wool dresses that are just warm enough for autumn without overheating.

 Skirts